michelesalvador/GedcomGraph/README.md

 GedcomGraph is a Java library that creates a graphic model of a genealogical tree on top of a [GEDCOM 5 Java](https://github.com/FamilySearch/gedcom5-java) object.

-GedcomGraph doesn't produce any kind of graphic output, but only the Java model of a genealogical tree on a cartesian plane, with the center on the top-left corner.
+GedcomGraph doesn't produce any kind of graphic output, but only the Java model of a genealogical tree on a cartesian plane, with the center in the top-left corner.
 To become a visible diagram, a further graphical implementation is needed, such a Java Canvas or an Android app.

 GedcomGraph has been primary created to generate the genealogical diagram into the Android app [Family Gem](https://github.com/michelesalvador/FamilyGem).